leadond/onboarding-saas/FLAGSHIP_PLATFORM_SUMMARY.md

 - ✅ **Competitive Market Position** - First-mover advantages
 - ✅ **Revenue Growth Trajectory** - $35M+ potential by Year 3

-**OnboardKit is now the definitive leader in client onboarding solutions, ready for immediate market launch and enterprise adoption.**
+**Onboard Hero is now the positioned to become a definitive leader in client onboarding solutions, ready for immediate market launch and enterprise adoption.**

 ---